The online Bachelor of Science in Child Development - Birth through Kindergarten degree at Appalachian

 - Child Study & Guidance, FCS 2102 (EDU 146)

-- Before finishing this program, you must also have met Appalachian’s General Education requirements.
+- Before beginning your Clinical Internship, you must also have met Appalachian’s General Education requirements.

 - Admission to Teacher Education is required by the end of the first year in the program.